Code-Institute-Submissions/robertc181-player-link-/README.md

 * Navigation bar at the top of the page
 * Responsive navigation bar - adjusting for mobile for ease of use
 * Responsive forms to ensure they fit within the designated spaces, no matter what device is being used or the size of the screen
-* All features appropriate size and responsive for mobile and desktop viewing
+* Mainly all features appropriate size and responsive for mobile and desktop viewing

 ## Skeleton